CobySoss/ScaWL/README.md

 This repository contains supplementary code for the paper "ScaWL: Scaling $k$-WL (Weisfeiler-Leman) Algorithms in Memory and Performance on Shared and Distributed-Memory Systems".

 You will need a version of MPI and OpenMP to compile this code.
-The set of instructions below are for compiling the code for maximum reproducibility and therefore are using the same libraries that we used for running the test.
+The set of instructions below is for compiling the code for maximum reproducibility and therefore is using the same libraries that we used for running the test.
 The version of OpenMP used in this configuration is OpenMP 4.5.

 The code was built with the Intel version of MPI (Intel(R) MPI Library 2019 Update 8 for Linux).
 GCC 7.3.0 was used as the compiler and Jemalloc 5.3.0 was used as the memory allocator.
 Assuming that both of these libraries are available as modules on your cluster follow the steps below: